-- First Black person and Black woman to be awarded a Congressional Gold Medal by the United States Congress and featured on a replica Commemorative Bronze Medal – Marian Anderson (1978)
+- First Black person and Black woman to be awarded a Congressional Gold Medal by the United States Congress and subsequently featured on a replica Commemorative Bronze Medal – Marian Anderson (1978)

-- First Black person and Black woman to appear on a United States Commemorative Gold Medallion – Marian Anderson (1980)
+- First Black person and only Black woman to appear on a United States Commemorative Gold Medallion – Marian Anderson (1980)

 - First Black man and Black athlete awarded a Congressional Gold Medal and subsequently featured on a replica Commemorative Bronze Medal – Joe Louis (1982)

-- First Black Civil Rights Leader to be awarded a Congressional Gold Medal and featured on a replica Commemorative Bronze Medal – Roy Wilkins (1984)
+- First Black Civil Rights Leader to be awarded a Congressional Gold Medal and subsequently featured on a replica Commemorative Bronze Medal – Roy Wilkins (1984)

-- First South African to be awarded a Congressional Gold Medal and featured on a replica Commemorative Bronze Medal – Nelson Mandela (1998)
+- First South African to be awarded a Congressional Gold Medal and subsequently featured on a replica Commemorative Bronze Medal – Nelson Mandela (1998)